 For most people, a 3mm steamer is sufficient for canyons needing wetsuits.
 The water is warmest in late Feb, and many people get by with a 3mm spring suit.
 Sandstone canyons are moderately abrasive, and wearing a pair of shorts over your wetsuit will reduce wear.

 Bolting is not permitted in national parks, so only a small number of canyons have permanent bolt anchors.
 In well-known canyons, all drops will likely be rigged with tape (webbing) slings, and in some cases a maillon (maillon rapide, rapid link, quick link), ring or D-shackle.
 Carry a few spare slings just in case, and if you are expecting to use a 'biner block or knot block, then you should carry spare maillons.

 Australia is a small market, and generally somewhat expensive from an international point of view.
 Ideally you should bring all gear you are expecting to need from home.

-Any gear relating to climbing - carabiners, certain belay devices/descenders, harnesses, helmets, static rope - along with items like dry bags, can normally be found in the major cities (ie Sydney) but will not be readily available outside the cities.
+Any gear relating to climbing - carabiners, certain belay devices/descenders, harnesses, helmets, static rope - along with items like dry bags, can normally be found from outdoor stores in the major cities (ie Sydney) but will not be readily available outside the cities.
 Specialist canyoning gear is particularly hard to find.